How To Dehydrate Fresh Dill Herb

 All of these years I thought I knew what dill was.
-I knew what it looked like dried in a store bought spice jar.
-There is very little aroma and no flavor.
+I knew what it looked like dried in a store-bought spice jar.
+There is a very little aroma and no flavor.
 Lately, I’ve been trying to learn more about food.
 I researched it.
 I thought I would share a quick description of what I found.

 Dill is a favorite in Eurasia cuisine.
 It’s a wonderful spice found in recipes from Scandinavia, The Baltic States, Russia, and Finland.
 It has become a very popular culinary herb with chefs around the world.
 The seeds and leaves are mostly used as a seasoning in recipes for fish, sauces, and soups.
 Some vegetable dishes that use dill are potatoes, mushrooms, and salads.

 While growing up, I thought that dill was only used to make pickles.
 Pickles were my favorite food as a kid.
 Even now pickles are a go-to snack for me.
 I especially love the kosher dills.